yottapanda/website/content/posts/recursive-vpns.md

 Everyone that should have access to the VPN is already set up on an IDP and unless I pay the big bucks ($6/user/month at time of writing), I can't connect them up.
 Plus it's not self-hosted, which goes against the whole ethos with which I build all this cool stuff.

 I like [Headscale](https://headscale.net/) even more, which is self-hosted, and would likely be a great option.
-The only reason I didn't opt for it is that hindsight is 20-20 😂.
-Plus I would still have wanted to host it locally which is basically the same as what I've ended up with anyway, just without some bells and whistles.
+One reason I didn't opt for it is that hindsight is 20-20 😂.
+Plus I would still have wanted to host it locally which is basically the same as what I've ended up with anyway minus some bells and whistles.
 I might swap to Headscale in the future, we'll see.

 ## What Did You Actually Build?